ash0080/gun.doc.cn/API-(v0.3.x).md

 # <a name="key"></a>gun.key(name)
 Index your data, so you can find it later, faster.

 We can think of keys as variables pointing to an object, and a node can have more than one name.
-Keys are one of gun's more powerful features.

 The `.key` method takes 3 arguments, and only the first is required:
  - the `name` of the category to join under